• Latest

 They’re Isolating Themselves

 If your teenager used to be a social butterfly, but now they’re spending more time alone, it could be a sign that they don’t care as much about their life.
-They may have lost interest in the things they used to enjoy, or they may feel down and don’t want to be around people.
+They may have lost interest in what they used to enjoy, or they may feel down and don’t want to be around people.

 They’re Acting Out in Negative Ways